emriti/tea-app/readme.md

     + FullyQualifiedErrorId : WebCmdletWebResponseException,Microsoft.PowerShell.Commands.InvokeWebRequestCommand
 ```

-I'm wondering that maybe someone have experienced the similar problem that i did and maybe already had the answer for that and secondly how to debug the ingress if I meet the similar issues.
+I'm wondering if maybe someone has experienced a similar problem that I did and maybe already had the answer for that.
+Secondly how to debug the ingress if I meet similar issues?

+The codes and manifest could be accessed on this [repo](https://github.com/emriti/tea-app)

 Thank you!